 High School Completion

-Seattle Central Community College is a higher education institution, not a high school.
+Seattle Central College is a higher education institution, not a high school.
 However, we have some outstanding opportunities for students who have not yet completed secondary education to earn college/university credit and degrees while completing requirements for a Washington State high school diploma at the same time.

 Qualifying students enrolling in FAST TRACK can skip one or two years of high school and start their college/university studies right away.
-Students will take full-time classes at Seattle Central Community College, and earn college/university credit while completing requirements for a Washington State high school diploma at the same time.
+Students will take full-time classes at Seattle Central College, and earn college/university credit while completing requirements for a Washington State high school diploma at the same time.
 By choosing this option, students will earn both their high school diploma and Associate's Degree in two years.

 Enrollment in FAST TRACK also includes access to personal counseling, academic and career planning, social activities, leadership training, student clubs, outstanding athletic facilities, the college library, computer and science laboratories, and much more.